BRITE-REU/programming-workshops/source/workshops/00_instructions/sql.rst

 **Windows:**

-See this very useful `video <https://www.youtube.com/watch?v=zOJWL3oXDO8>` to install SQLite
+See this very useful video to install SQLite: https://www.youtube.com/watch?v=zOJWL3oXDO8

 **Mac and Linux:**